 - Use Facebook and Twitter to build up a base of fans or friends… but you must make them feel special.
 Provide Twitter-only (or Facebook-only deals) to provide an incentive for people to sign-up.

 - Give people a reason to go to your website in the first place… hide coupon codes for 5% off specific merchandise on your website.
 Do what the airlines do and offer “online-only” pricing at a slightly cheaper rate or use Storman’s Online Reservations systems to take bookings online, or the Storman Payments system to take payments online.

 - Promote the special things you do, online.
 Helen from Safeway Storage on the Gold Coast always had nice cakes and snacks out on the counter for customers.
 Robina Storage Centre on the Gold Coast (must be a Gold Coast thing) offers a boardroom and faxing services to its customers.
 If you do something special, or a little “out of the ordinary” for your customers, put it on your website.
 People use the web to compare – so if it’s apples vs. apples, they’ll likely go for the cheaper facility.
 But if you have a point of difference and promote it well, you may end up winning the business despite having slightly higher prices; remember – you get what you pay for.
 I wrote (another) post blog about these types of stand-out points back in February 2009 (beware of the spider at the end, though!
 You’ll see…).

 …these are just some of the many ways you can promote your business and its website.

 So where does Storman come into all of this?

-It’s not (yet) too well-known in the industry, but Storman can do all of the four steps outlined above.
-It’s actually my role within the company & I do it every day for us internally.
-So if you’re interested in registering some more domain names for your businesses, looking into hosting or having a website designed (or redesigned) and the promoted to the world, please get in touch with me.
+If you’re interested in registering some more domain names for your businesses, looking into hosting or having a website designed (or redesigned) and the promoted to the world, please get in touch.